rust-lang/rust-forge/src/policies/llm-usage.md

 - Using an LLM to discover bugs, as long as you personally verify the bug.
   Please refer to [our guidelines for fuzzers](https://rustc-dev-guide.rust-lang.org/fuzzing.html#guidelines).
     - ℹ️ This also includes reviewers who use LLMs to discover flaws in unmerged code.
-    - ℹ️ See also "Comments from a personal user account" under ❌ above.
+    - ℹ️ See also "Comments \[...\] posted from a personal user account" under ❌ above.
 - Using an LLM as a "review bot" for PRs.
     - ℹ️ Review bots that post without being approved by a maintainer will be banned.
          This is a one-time approval; maintainers don't need to approve individual reviews.